noraharhen/Psych_239_Final_proj/README.md

 <p>

 **Human behavioral data** <br>
 From 112 undergraduates at the University of Leuven, typicality ratings and similarity ratings of 5-33 exemplars were obtained from 14 categories in total but the only the following seven will be focused on here: birds, clothing, fish, fruit, insects, utensils, and mammals.
 Importantly, this dataset includes categories of both artifacts and natural kinds.
-There is evidence to suggest that artifacts and natural kinds may be represented in fundamentally different ways (e.g., Diesendruck & Gelman, 1999; Estes, 2003; Keil, 1989; Malt & Johnson, 1992).
+There is evidence to suggest that artifacts and natural kinds may be represented in fundamentally different ways.

 *Typicality Ratings*
 Participants were given a list of exemplars with the category label printed at the top of the list.
 They were asked to indicate how typical, on a scale of 1 (very atypical) to 20 (very typical), each item was of the category printed at the top of the page.